 Video Killed the CopywriterOn a more focused note, how does video play into all of this?
 Most businesses acknowledge that they would like to use more video.
 But the upfront investment of time, energy, and money can be hard to justify.
 Well here’s a statistic to motivate you.

 Social posts containing video receive almost 50% more views than their non-video peers, according to a recent HubSpot article.
 And as new platforms like Vine and Vimeo continue to gain traction, video will play an ever larger role on social media.

 Tear Down this WallIn the past, there’s often been an unnecessary wall between social media and primary websites.
 Don’t let this happen to you.
 Insure that shoppers visiting your main website have an easy way to link out to your social channels.
 Forbes lists social links on their shortlist of social media musts.
 This is a no-brainer, and takes just a couple minutes with a social icons plugin like this.

 Linking Back to Your WebsiteIn the same way that linking from your website to your social is a no-brainer, linking from your social back to your website is equally worthwhile.
 Most social media platforms will let you add links to your profile, or elsewhere.

 But today, you can go even further, and embed your social media content right in your dog walking operation’s website.
-There are tons of free social media widgets and plugins out there that will let you add Facebook, Twitter, Instagram, or any other social feed to your site.
+There are many of free social media widgets and plugins out there that will let you add Facebook, Twitter, Instagram, or any other social feed to your site.
 There are even plugins out there that let you combine multiple social channels into a single stream.